 Symptoms of ectopic pregnancy

-Some women who have an ectopic pregnancy do not experience any symptoms.
-The pregnancy may not be found to be ectopic until an early scan shows up the problem or a woman's fallopian tube has ruptured.
+Some women who have an ectopic pregnancy do not have any symptoms.
+They may not find out it is ectopic until an early scan shows the problem or a woman's fallopian tube has ruptured.

-If there are symptoms, they usually appear between weeks five and 14 of the pregnancy.
-They are outlined below.
+If there are symptoms, they usually appear between weeks 5 and 14 of the pregnancy.
+These are outlined below.

 One-sided abdominal pain